-Finally, the pre-cuts listed in eq.
-(3.4) also have a different impact on the different benchmark points.
+Finally, the pre-cuts listed in Eq.
+(19) also have a different impact on the different benchmark points.
 As an example, we discuss BP7 and BP2.
 These two parameter points differ both in the absolute scale of the inert scalar masses, given basically by $M_H$ , as well as the mass difference $M_A - M_H$ .
 In particular, for BP7 this difference is around 80 GeV, resulting in softer decay products.
 For BP7 and BP2, the pre-cuts lead to a reduction to 38% and 73%, respectively, of the total cross-section without cuts.
 This is mainly due to the different kinematics of the BPs.
-As an example, we therefore display the $p_T$ distributions of the leading $p_T$ lepton and jet for these two processes in figure 7, which we normalise to unity.
+As an example, we therefore display the $p_T$ distributions of the leading $p_T$ lepton and jet for these two processes in Fig. 7, which we normalise to unity.
 In particular the cut on $p_T(j) \geq 20$ GeV has a different impact on the two benchmark points, leading to a reduction of the cross-sections to 60% and 89%, respectively.
-Transverse momentum cuts reduce the cross-sections to 52% and 86% of the original rate for BP7 and BP2, respectively.
+Transverse momentum cuts reduce the cross-sections to 52% and